 New clients always ask me “where should we do our engagement photos?”
-After living, working, and playing in Boulder for almost a decade, I have built up a pretty legit spreadsheet of all my favorite Boulder engagement session locations.
+After living here for almost a decade and working as a Boulder wedding photographer, I have built up a pretty legit spreadsheet of all my favorite Boulder engagement session locations.
 Every time I go hiking, I make notes and take photos of pretty spots along the trails that would be great to use for shoots in the future.
 My Google Maps of the area is one big mess of yellow stars from all the locations I’ve saved.
 Here are 23 of my favorite spots – I guarantee there’s something for everyone on here!

 (Photographers who are looking for Boulder engagement session location inspiration – you’re welcome!
 Now get out there and explore some trails on your own 😉 The official Boulder Open Space and Mountain Parks website is a great resource for trail information.
 And don’t forget that you need the Boulder OSMP commercial photography permit for most of the locations on this list.)

 L1: Easy access